Darxo/Hardened/README.md

 - **Bandages** worn by enemies now have a 60% chance to drop (down from 100%)
 - Non-Named shields worn by enemies now have a 50% chance to drop (down from 90%)
 - All shields worn by enemies can now drop, even if they have less than 25% Condition or less than 6 Condition left
+- Weapons worn by NPCs now have a 60% chance to drop (down from 90%) but no longer need to have at least 12 Condition to be eligable for dropping
+- Throwing Weapons no longer need to be equipped, or missing an ammunition to be eligable for dropping
 - Armor Penetration is capped at 100%.
 Any Armor Penetration above 100% has no effect.
 Reaching 100% Armor Pen still has damage reduction from remaining armor applied
 - No character can receive more than one negative morale check, caused by a fleeing ally, per turn
 - Dying or Fleeing characters no longer trigger negative morale checks for their allies if the distance between them is greater than the vision of the receiving ally